-- The pressurised header tank should be mounted higher than the level of the engine, no less than 300mm, and no more than 1m from the engine, to prevent cooling system air locks. - Shire 60 & 65: Two hoses are used on these engines.
-One is fitted between the smaller internal diameter (3mm) outlet (on the left hand side of the tank) and the connection on the top of the thermostat housing.
-The second hose is connected between the larger internal diameter outlet on the right hand side of the tank and the 1/2" hosetail connection on the engine pipe facing forwards and upwards at 45°.
-The hoses MUST be connected correctly - The connections for the Header Tank are shown on (Figure 11) - A constant rise on pipework is required to prevent air locks
+- The pressurised header tank should be mounted higher than the level of the engine, no less than 300mm, and no more than 1m from the engine, to prevent cooling system air locks. - The header tank has two hose connections of different internal diameter's.
+The smaller internal diameter hosetail (left side of tank) should be connected to the top of the engine.
+This is the air-bleed.
+The larger internal diameter hose-tail (right side of the tank) should be connected to the lower pipe on the engine.
+This is the water-fill.
+The hoses MUST be connected correctly.

-Figure 11: Header Tank Connections
+Figure 7: Shire 90 Header Tank Connections